goofynugtz/kafka-producer-consumer/README.md

 Prerequisite: Docker and Golang compiler
 Ensure to have docker up && running.

+Exposed .env config for the sake of project submission.

 1. To start working with the repository, start the zookeeper and kafka-server containers

 ```bash